Would You Build a Shopping Center Here?

 The photo at left shows deer grazing on a portion of land slated for conversion into a regional shopping center in Rome.
 The development will destroy four acres of wetlands and fill nearly 50 acres of floodplain forest.

 In Spring 2012, after four years of advocacy efforts by CRBI, the U.S. Army Corps of Engineers suspended the original permit issued for this project, agreeing with CRBI that the permit was no longer valid for the project.
-As of August 2013, the developer was in the process of creating a new site plan for the shopping center.
-CRBI expects the developer to apply for a new permit from the Corps before soon.
+As of November 2014, the developer was in the process of creating a new site plan for the shopping center.

 However, this concession was tempered by statements warning the city commission that protecting the wetlands may make the project "financially infeasible."